refinedev/refine/documentation/blog/2023-09-06-daisy-ui-panel.md

 <br/>

-This also means, we can navigate back and forth to edit and show pages of a product item from the list page.
-Or open the create page to create new products.
+This also means we can navigate back and forth to edit and show pages of a product item from the list page.
+Or open the `create` page to create new products.

 ## Category Pages

-The category pages are very similar to product pages.
+The category pages are very similar to the product pages.
 So, I'll quickly add their final versions.
-You can copy paste directly and used them in your files.
+You can copy and paste them directly and use them in your files.

 Or alternatively, if you want to make your way through generating the code with **Inferencer**s, please feel free to do so.

-Run the following **Inferencer** command anyway to produce the scaffold pages inside `src/pages/categories/` directory:
+Run the following **Inferencer** command anyway to produce the scaffold pages inside the `src/pages/categories/` directory:

 ```bash
 npm run refine create-resource category